 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-There are different types of Fake agate and to distinguish a Real agate from the fake one, you need to know the following 7 steps, which will protect you from buying a Fake.
+There are different types of Fake agate, and to distinguish a Real agate from a fake one, you need to know the following 7 steps, which will protect you from buying a Fake.

-If you are interested in checking out the most beautiful real agates you can find them by or here (fossilicious.com).
+If you want to check out the most beautiful real agates, you can find them here (fossilicious.com).

 How to Tell if Agate is Real

 Real agate is a translucent (semi-opaque) variety of microcrystalline quartz.
-Its chemical formula is the same as quartz (SiO2), however, while quartz is a monocrystal, agate is composed of tiny quartz crystals, different colors of which give rise to a magnificent pattern inside the Real agate stone.
+Its chemical formula is the same as quartz (SiO2); however, while quartz is a monocrystal, agate is composed of tiny quartz crystals, different colors of which give rise to a magnificent pattern inside the stone.

-Real Agate occurs in a variety of colors, more often in white, milky-brown, light-yellow, gentle orange, from light to dark brown, reddish-brown.
-Gemologists characterize Real agate by the stone’s multicolored bands, which can either form concentric circles or horizontal layers.
+Real Agate occurs in a variety of colors, more often in white, milky-brown, light-yellow, gentle orange, from light to dark brown, and reddish-brown.
+Gemologists characterize real agate by the stone’s multicolored bands, which can either form concentric circles or horizontal layers.

 These bands are different in color because of slight changes in the chemical composition inside the agate minerals, triggered by changes in the mineral formation environment.